 Every week I dig deep into the Sneak Prevue Mailbag and answer a handful of reader questions.
 As always, feel free to drop me a question.
 Write me at editor@sneakprevue.info.

-Mr. Cassreino: Now that Peter Jackson is filming “The Hobbit,” Warner Bros. just released ‘The Lord of the Rings” trilogy on high-definition Blu-ray disc in what is labeled an extended cut.
+Mr. Cassreino: Now that Peter Jackson is filming “The Hobbit,” Warner Bros. just released ‘The Lord of the Rings” trilogy on high-definition Blu-ray disc in what is labeled an “extended cut.”
 The three films are each significantly longer than the versions that originally played in theaters.
 Which version do you recommend: The theatrical cut or the extended director’s cut? – Sidney in Lexington

-THE FELLOWSHIP OF THE RING (2001)
+THE LORD OF THE RINGS: THE FELLOWSHIP OF THE RING (2001) |

 While I find the theatrical versions enjoyable and great artistic achievements, I prefer the extended cuts.
 I bought the extended versions of all three films when they were originally released on DVD.
 Jackson added scenes that clarified certain points and incidents of the films while also adding significantly more depth to all of the characters.